 Press the STOP key to halt a current batch.
 The instrument will go into pause mode and the run led will flash at a steady pace.
-The incomplete batch can be resumed.
-Also used to stop the next batch if in automatic restart count down.
+The incomplete batch can be resumed or the STOP key can be held again to end the batch and the run led will turn off.
+The STOP key is also used to stop the next batch if in automatic restart count down, can be used to return the display directly to the default variable (total) when scrolling through the main menu items and can be used to acknowledge flow errors without resetting the total.